Anderson County Senior High School

 Sub-varsity play is designed to develop, reinforce and refine fundamental skills of the sport and should provide equal practice opportunities for all participants.
 The amount of game time is determined by the coach’s evaluation of the athlete’s attitude, attendance, work ethic, skills, and team role at practice.
 Coaches strive to teach athletes to compete within the rules of sportsmanship and fair play while developing the ambition to achieve at the next level of competition.

 Though ACJSHS predominantly has a no-cut philosophy, squad reduction may be necessary due to the nature of the sport, the number of participants, or to ensure player safety and practice time.
-Thus the Athletic Director in concert with the Head Coach and with approval of the Building Principal may establish the number of students which will be permitted to participate as a member of an athletic team.
+Thus the Athletic Director in concert with the Head Coach and with approval of the Building Principal may establish which students will be permitted to participate as a member of an athletic team.
 Coaches will communicate if/when squad reduction becomes necessary.

 Our school has activities that do not have a sub-varsity program.
 This makes it very difficult to have a no-cut philosophy for these activities; therefore, the activities that do not have sub-varsity programs are allowed to have tryouts and to invite only a certain number of students to be involved (many of the “performance” groups fall into this category…, Dance Team, Cheerleading, etc.)